mkuzmik/distributed-key-value-store/README.md

 ## Starting app

+### Start app automatically (using bash script)

+#### 1. Open terminal and execute start.sh

+Execute `start.sh` script in your terminal.
+In parameters you may describe number of nodes and  TCP port for first node (if you specify 3 nodes and port 1000, nodes will get 1000, 1001 and 1002 ports).

+Examples:

+- `./start.sh`  -> creates one node on port 1234
+- `./start.sh --port 1000`  -> creates one node on port 1000
+- `./start.sh --nodes 2 -port 1000`  -> creates two nodes on port 1000 and 1001
+- `./start.sh -n 2 -p 1000`  -> same as above (shortened parameter names)

+### Start app manually (better for debugging cases)

 #### 1. Open terminals
 Open at least one terminal (depends on how many nodes you want to have).
 Go to project root directory.